What is the Bassic Fundamentals Course?

 Can I see a Sample Lesson from the course?

 Of course you can.
-Here’s the first lesson:
+Here’s a lesson on technique from Module 2: